raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 	    END Option 255, length 0
 ```

-The important part of the reply is the Vendor-Option Option 43...
-This needs to contain the string "Raspberry Pi Boot", although due
+The important part of the reply is the Vendor-Option Option 43.
+This needs to contain the string "Raspberry Pi Boot", although, due
-to a bug in the bootrom you may need to add three spaces to the end of the string.
+to a bug in the boot ROM, you may need to add three spaces to the end of the string.

 ### TFTP file read

-You will know whether the Vendor option is correctly specified because if it is you'll see a subsequent TFTP RRQ packet being sent, RRQs
-can be replied by either the first block of data or an error saying file not found.
+You will know whether the Vendor Option is correctly specified because if it is you'll see a subsequent TFTP RRQ packet being sent, RRQs can be replied by either the first block of data or an error saying file not found.
 In a couple of cases it even receives the first packet and then the transmission is aborted by the Pi (this is checking whether a file exists).
-The example below is just three packets:
-the original read request, the first data block (always 516 bytes containing a header and 512 bytes of data, the last block is always
-less than 512 bytes and may be zero length.
-The third packet is the ACK which contains a frame number to match the frame number in the data block.
+The example below is just three packets: the original read request, the first data block (which is always 516 bytes containing a header and 512 bytes of data, although the last block is always less than 512 bytes and may be zero length), and the third packet (the ACK which contains a frame number to match the frame number in the data block).

 ```
 16:44:41.224964 IP (tos 0x0, ttl 128, id 0, offset 0, flags [none], proto UDP (17), length 49)